Have you ever wondered why your hair tangles, and what you could do to fix it?

 Whether we like it or not (and we don't), our hair, as well as hair extensions, will tangle.
 While some hair types are more prone to matting than others, it is something that we can't avoid completely.
 There are, however, some things you can do to minimize tangling and the damage that comes from it.
 Here are our favourite tips on how you can do that:

-1. Condition your hair
+1. Condition your hair and hair extensions

 Conditioning the hair will restore moisture back into it, leaving it smoother and less likely to tangle.
 We recommend to always condition your hair after washing, as well as using a deep conditioning mask every one or two weeks.
 Tip: condition the ends only, to avoid greasy roots.